SeelabFhdo/lemma/IntermediateServiceModel/doc/source/body.rst

             If the list of addresses is empty, code generators should produce sensible defaults, as described
-            :java:type:`here <link__IntermediateMicroservice_endpoints>`,
+            :ref:`here <link__IntermediateMicroservice_endpoints>`,
-            :java:type:`here <link__IntermediateInterface_endpoints>`,
+            :ref:`here <link__IntermediateInterface_endpoints>`,
-            :java:type:`here <link__IntermediateOperation_endpoints>`, and
+            :ref:`here <link__IntermediateOperation_endpoints>`, and
-            :java:type:`here <link__IntermediateReferredOperation_endpoints>`.
+            :ref:`here <link__IntermediateReferredOperation_endpoints>`.

         ..
 HINT::

-            In case the modeler did not specify a data format for an endpoint, this is shorthand notation for \"endpoint's addresses apply to all formats of the protocol\".
-That is, ``IntermediateEndpoint`` instances with the source addresses are generated for all formats of the protocol.
-However, code generators must only create endpoints for the protocols and data formats that were assigned to the respective
+            In case the modeler did not specify a data format for an endpoint, it depends on the technology models, which endpoints are created.
+If the technology model defines a default protocol and thus a default format, an endpoint for this protocol and format is created.
+If the protocol is not the default protocol for the communication type and hence does not define a default format, endpoints for all formats of the protocols are created.
+However, code generators must only produce endpoints for the protocols and data formats that were assigned to the respective
             :ref:`microservice <link__IntermediateMicroservice_protocols>`,
             :ref:`interface <link__IntermediateInterface_protocols>`,
             :ref:`operation <link__IntermediateOperation_protocols>`, or